Question

 When a file system is mounted on a folder that has content,

-will see the usage in the mounted file system, but not the usage in the directory the file system was mounted on.You can determine if this is the case by using a bind mount to mount the root file system to a temporary folder and then comparing the
+dfwill show the space used by each file system.duwill see the usage in the mounted file system, but not the usage in the directory the file system was mounted on.You can determine if this is the case by using a bind mount to mount the root file system to a temporary folder and then comparing the

-usage of that folder to thedf
+duusage of that folder to thedfoutput. -

 File system corruption